 If you noticed spider mites, you can do a lot to keep them away (while encouraging your plant’s growth) by keeping it in a humid, moist environment.
 Spider mites really hate moisture, so give those leaves a quick wipe-down with water every other week or so.

 Rot can be a common issue for Philodendron tortum, often caused by overwatering, poorly draining soil, or a pot that lacks proper drainage.
 Watch for yellowing leaves, wilting, or a funky smell coming from the soil.
 Gently remove your plant from its pot and examine the roots.
 If they’re mushy, slimy, and dark in color, you’ve got the rot.

 Don’t fret!
 Trim away those sickly roots with sterilized scissors.
 Repot your plant in fresh, well-draining soil, and double-check that the pot has enough drainage to avoid a repeat problem.
 In the future, wait for the soil to become dry at the top before watering your Philodendron tortum.

 Sometimes, the rot is just too severe to save the whole plant.
 In this case, consider propagating cuttings from the healthy parts of your plant.
 This way, you’ll have a fresh start with a new, healthy Philodendron tortum.

 That wraps up our Philodendron tortum care guide!
-With its spiny leaves and enchanting appearance, this exceptional houseplant truly adds a unique flair to any indoor space.
+With its spiny leaves and enchanting appearance, this houseplant truly adds a unique (and twisty) flair to any indoor space.
 By following our care tips and addressing any challenges that may arise, you’ll be able to keep your Philodendron tortum healthy and thriving for years to come.

 Philodendron tortum care summary: